chief-shanee/G-Rocks/bakingSoda.md

 initial thaught. bear crawl    read slower take your time and use the dictionary script is hard to learn. go down push up push ups beat your face. dont quit now you just started. position move.

+guess what id love to do it the rest of my life 8 hours a day on stream